sous-chefs/apt/README.md

 The above will run during execution phase since it is a normal template resource, and should appear before other package resources that need the sources in the template.

-Put `recipe[apt::cacher-ng]` in the run_list for a server to provide APT caching and add `recipe[apt::cacher-client]` on the rest of the Debian-based nodes to take advantage of the caching server.
+Put `recipe[rackspace_apt::cacher-ng]` in the run_list for a server to provide APT caching and add `recipe[rackspace_apt::cacher-client]` on the rest of the Debian-based nodes to take advantage of the caching server.

 If you want to cleanup unused packages, there is also the `apt-get autoclean` and `apt-get autoremove` resources provided for automated cleanup.